 The SME signals the following events to the parent SAE process:

 Initiate.
-An Initiate event is used to instantiate a protocol instance to begin SAE with a designated peer.
+An Initiate event is used to instantiate a protocol instance to begin SAE with a designated peer identified by its MAC address.

 Kill.
-A Kill event is used to remove a protocol instance with a designated peer.
+A Kill event is used to remove a protocol instance with a designated peer identified by its MAC address.

 12.4.8.6.1 Parent process behavior